24 Oct Sustainable Landscaping: Reusing non-degradable Materials

 Now imagine if you were to come up with an interesting piece of artwork from some discarded material in your own house.

 Window panes and doors are a very effective art form in any design they offer a lot of different opportunities to create some interesting structures.

 Place as they are on the lawn, among trees or against a wall to add a different appeal to the design or modify it to hold plants on a vertical level.

 There are many uses and benefits of glass in landscaping, add glass pieces to the concrete pavement to create a mosaic like design.

 Other times you can just place empty bottles in strategic locations to add some charm or around garden edging.

 Containers and Found Materials

-If you are not much of an artist, you could actually purchase old artwork from other buyers.
-You can either repair the artwork before displaying it or even display it as it is.
-The used and discarded art forms tend to blend better in lawn that brand new ones.
+If you are not much of an artist, you can actually purchase old artwork and repair it or even display it as it is.
+Broken or old pieces of art are very popular they make a nice feature in the middle of the design.

 Sustainable Landscaping is not just about plants and their maintenance, there are many other aspects that you can implement with non-recyclable material.